facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 The identity operator  (=== and !==) compares directly the memory reference of two objects, it returns true if the two objects have the same memory address, false otherwise.

 # Conclusion
-Operators are useful development tools available to the developer, by knowing their potential allows you to make complex assessments in a few lines of code.
+Operators are useful development tools available to the developer, and by knowing their potential allows you to make complex assessments in a few lines of code.
 In the next article we will create some custom operators by introducing new concepts and we will explore the potential of operators even more in detail.

 # References